routineactivity/routineactivity.github.io/aboutme.md

 * Developing <a href="https://science.police.uk/delivery/case-studies/inside-essex-polices-battle-against-knife-violence/" target="_blank">statistical models</a> to forecast individuals at risk of exposure to **weapon-enabled harm**
 * Applying <a href="https://scholarship.libraries.rutgers.edu/esploro/outputs/journalArticle/The-Essex-risk-based-policing-initiative-evidence-based/991031824405204646" target="_blank">spatial regression models</a> to understand environmental factors contributing to **serious violence** and **public space sexual offences**

-I also maintain an <a href="https://sites.google.com/view/routineactivity/home?authuser=0" target="_blank">open-source site</a> featuring crime analysis tools and resources designed to support public safety professionals and policing analysts in developing technical skills and applying data-driven methods to real-world problems.
+I also previously maintained an <a href="https://sites.google.com/view/routineactivity/home?authuser=0" target="_blank">open-source site</a> featuring crime analysis tools and resources designed to support public safety professionals and policing analysts in developing technical skills and applying data-driven methods to real-world problems.

 ### Education and Professional Qualifications